 I graduated in 2010 from Augustana University, located in Sioux Falls, South Dakota where I majored in Business Administration.
 I was fortunate enough to play varsity football at "Augie" for all four years that I attended on an athletic scholarship; I even managed to earn First Team All-Conference honors during my senior season.
-College was a great season of my life and I made friends in South Dakota that I will keep in touch with for the rest of my life.
+College was a great season of my life and I made friends in South Dakota that I will keep in touch with forever.
 During college I completed several business internships including time at Sanford Hospital as a health care administration intern, and time at Merrill Lynch as a Global Wealth Management Intern.
 I was working at Merrill Lynch on Sept.
 29, 2008, which, at the time, was the date of the largest single-day drop in the Dow's history; this started my distrust of the traditional capital markets.
 I witnessed, first hand, the chaos of financial advisors getting phone calls all day long from clients who had just lost a substantial piece of their planned retirement in a single day.

-I started out initially looking for ways to generate monthly cash flow fast and mobile homes were the least expensive way to do so.
-I learned about Lonnie Scruggs and read his book 'Deals on Wheels' which taught me how to find, buy, and sell individual mobile homes on contract.
-I became instantly obsessed with mobile homes due to the seemingly never-ending demand for the homes we had available.
-Through my journey, I met a mobile home park owner and offered to buy him lunch to learn about his path to mobile home park ownership, which was the obvious step up the ladder from what I was currently doing.
-That $30 lunch provided me the highest rate of return on any investment I've ever received to date and I'm so glad I reached out for mentorship!
-I left that meeting, went straight home, and wrote on my refrigerator in big black letters: "Goal #1: Buy a mobile home park in 2016!"
+Initially, I started out looking for ways to generate monthly cash flow fast and mobile homes were the least expensive way to do so.
+I learned about Lonnie Scruggs and read his book 'Deals on Wheels' which taught me how to find, buy, and sell individual mobile homes.
+I became instantly obsessed with mobile homes due to the seemingly never-ending demand for the homes we had for sale.
+Through my 'Lonnie Dealing' journey, I met a mobile home park owner and offered to buy him lunch to learn about his path to wealth and mobile home park ownership, which was a dream of mine at the time.
+That $30 lunch provided me the highest rate of return on any investment I've ever received to date and I'm so glad that I reached out for mentorship!
+I left that meeting, went straight home, and wrote on my refrigerator with a dry erase marker in big black letters: "Goal #1: Buy a mobile home park in 2016!"
 Then, as you may be able to relate, I got sidetracked with my current "Lonnie Deals" while still wholesaling and flipping and didn't execute for almost a year.

 I would love to connect with you now that you know my story.
 Please click here and reach out so I can provide value to you: https://www.andrewkeel.com/contact